How to manage stress: 12 tips from experts

 If you want to know how to manage stress, rest assured there are some simple and effective ways

 Wondering how to manage stress?
 You're in good company.
+We've asked the experts for their top tips for busy parents.

-“When we are stressed our bodies produce additional hormones,” says Debra Longsdale, a therapist and clinical director of Priory’s private therapy services.
+“When we are stressed our bodies produce additional hormones,” explains Debra Longsdale, a therapist and clinical director of Priory’s private therapy services.
 These are mainly adrenaline and cortisone.
 “Adrenaline raises heart rate and increases blood pressure, and our body reacts by sending blood to our major organs to prepare and equip us to go into ‘flight or fight’ mode,” she says.
 “And when we become ‘stressed’ our bodies produce more cortisol, releasing glucose from our livers for faster energy.”

 “Cortisol spikes can trigger a surge in insulin, which can lead to us craving more sugary food, while chronic stress can also lead to the production of noradrenaline, which can lead to poor sleep, an irregular heartbeat, and higher blood pressure,” she adds.
 “Other hormones can also be released – causing an emotional rollercoaster in terms of mood swings, fatigue, and lower libido.”